NETWAYS/foreman-training/installation/04_installation.md

  * DHCP Proxy: 'foreman.localdomain'
  * TFTP Proxy: 'foreman.localdomain'
  * DNS Proxy: 'foreman.localdomain'

-Press 'Submit' to store the configuration.

-Afterwards we have to return to the configuration to add the IP range:

-* Subnet tab:
- * Start of IP range: '10.0.0.100'
- * End of IP range: '10.0.0.200'

 Press 'Submit' to store the configuration with this change.